App Settings

 From the side bar, click app content.

-Scroll down to app access and click manage.
+Scroll down to app access and click 'Start declaration'

-Mark "All or some functionality in my app is restricted" then click add new instructions.
+Mark 'All or some functionality in my app is restricted', then click 'Add instructions'.

 Add your instruction name, and you MUST add the same email or phone number you used in creating your demo account.

-Go back to the app builder and copy the content under Google Play.
+Go back to the app builder and copy the instructions.

 App Store